Knowing people is what we do to them when they are not there

 Adam Philips, On Flirtation (1994), p.
 82

 Internal conversation is a sociological term popularised by G.H.
-Mead and other pragmatists/symbolic interactionists such as Blumer, Peirce and Dewey, referring to the process of internal deliberation, evaluation or analysis that characterises people’s ‘inner monologue’, which, they argued, has an important bearing on how we conceptualise agency and social change (read: people are neither ‘class’ or ‘culture’ dopes nor completely ‘free’ agents, but actually have the capacity to deliberate on their course of action).
-‘Internal conversation’ is the foundation of Archer’s theory of reflexivity, specifically developed to address the structure/agency ‘impasse’.
+Mead and other pragmatists/symbolic interactionists such as Blumer, Peirce and Dewey, referring to the process of internal deliberation, evaluation or analysis that characterises people’s ‘inner monologue’, which, they argued, has an important bearing on how we conceptualise agency and social change.
+‘Internal conversation’ is also the foundation of Archer’s theory of reflexivity, specifically developed to address the structure/agency ‘impasse’.
 Besides the fact that a blog can (by definition) be framed as internal conversation externalised, I am particularly interested in how reflexivity is practised in public, including how arguments are made for the delineation of ‘lay’ and ‘sociological’ forms of reflexivity – in other words, what can social sciences tell us about everyday life that ‘ordinary’ people cannot?